 1855-1857 (Annie aged 11-13) – Annie doing watercolours – “… from eleven to thirteen years, Annie used to delight her playfellows, visitors to the house, and the servants with exhibitions of … water-colour drawings.”
 Source: The Queen, 15 Mar 1890, p371.

-4 May 1857 (Susan aged 13) – Susan Dacre’s home, the Stamford Arms, Altringham, being used for a property auction – “at the House of Mrs. Susan Dacre [Susan Isabel Dacre’s mother], known by the sign of the Stainford Arms, in Altringham, in the county of Chester, on Monday the 4th day of May, 1857, at half-past six o’clock in the evening … lots as may be agreed upon at the time …” (The Guardian, 24 Apr 1857).
+May 1857 (Isabel aged 13) – Susan Dacre’s home, the Stamford Arms, Altrincham, being used for a property auction – 1857, 4 May. “… at the house of Mrs. Susan Dacre [Isabel’s mother], known by the sign of The Stamford Arms, in Altrincham [an auction will take place].”
+Source: The Guardian, 25 Apr 1957.

-The Stamford Arms ceased trading in 2012, and after a period of dereliction was redeveloped and now trades as The Stamford Pub.
+The Stamford Arms ceased trading in 2012, and after a period of dereliction was redeveloped and now trades as The Stamford Public House.

-28-29 Dec 1864 (Annie aged 20) – The Robinson family trading at the Vale of Clwyd Hunt Ball, Denbigh – ‘… held in the Assembly Room [Denbigh, in aid of The Vale of Clwyd Hunt Ball] … Fifth stall, by Mrs. Robinson … a toilet pin cushion by Mrs. Robinson … A large knitted counterpane, diamond pattern, formed an object of special attraction at this stall.
+December 1864 (Annie aged 20) – The Robinson family trading at the Vale of Clwyd Hunt Ball, Denbigh – 28/29 December 1864.
+At Denbigh Free Reading Room (SJ 05052 66082, 46 miles west-south-west of Altrincham) the “annual bazaar … was held in the Assembly Room … Fifth stall by Mrs. Robinson, Miss Annie Robinson and Miss Mills of Manchester … a toilet pin cushion by Mrs. Robinson … A large knitted cotton counterpane, diamond pattern, formed an object of special attraction at this stall.
 It was worked by Mrs. Robinson, and contained 800,000 stitches!
-It was sold by raffle … the ladies with invincible entreaties disposed of a vast quantity of goods” (North Wales Chronicle, 31 Dec 1864, p8).
+It was sold by raffle … Source: North Wales Chronicle, 31 Dec 1864.